sqz-xy/gad-sdk/docs_sphinx/longform/example-static-aiding.rst

    gp.SetAidingLeverArmVar(0.1,0.1,0.1);

 This portion of code sets up the static Generic Aiding Position data.
 Each Generic Aiding type has its own `Gad<type>` class which inherits from the `Gad` superclass.
 These subclasses are designed to simplify the process of setting data for users when working with the different data types.

 When initialising an instance of any `Gad` class, it is necessary to assign it a unique stream ID.
 These can take values in the range 128-254, and each one must be unique.

 This particular position data is set in the WGS84 coordinate frame, using Latitude, Longitude, Altitude.
 The default values here correspond to the OxTS offices - users will need to change this to match their location.
 The covariance values are then set for this data.
-More information on setting covariance values for different data sources can be found ~~here~~ (link to come).
+More information on how covariances should be estimated can be found in :ref:`estimatingerrors` .

 The Generic Aiding interface allows a few ways to timestamp data being sent to an INS.
 In this example, we choose to send no timestamp, or "Void".
 This indicates to the INS that the data should be timestamped by the system upon receipt.

 Finally, the lever arm and the variance on these values are set.
 The lever arm is the linear offset from the INS to the aiding device, in the IMU frame.
 The variance indicates how accurately these values are known.
 By setting the lever arm to "Fixed", it is indicated to the INS that this lever arm is not to be optimised.
 This is the most common setup.

 .. code-block:: c++